JakeGillatt/AWS_DR_S3/DR.md

 - aws - the cloud name
 - s3 - the service name
 - ls - the command we wish to use

+#
+# Sending and receiving files from S3 to local

+To create a bucket on the S3: `aws s3 mb s3://jake-tech221` - this creates a bucket called jake-tech221 To upload a file to the bucket: `aws s3 cp 'example-file' s3://jaketech221/` To download the file from the bucket: `aws s3 cp s3://jake-tech221/'example-file' 'local dir'/`
+- `aws s3 sync` can be used to sync all files in the bucket
+- `aws s3 rb 'bucket'` can be used to delete a bucket